 Even if the power of sale proceedings have reached the courts, you can still pay up the arrears and costs, in addition to a small fee.
 As long as the property has not yet been sold, this will allow you to keep your home.

 If the Lender takes any steps before the required waiting period(s), the entire procedure may be nullified.
 The Lender would require a court order for the power of sale proceedings to continue.
 If you have proof that a time limit had not yet expired, contact an Ottawa law firm for assistance.

 As a homeowner, you have the right to know information about your mortgage and the power of sale proceedings.
 If you do not receive a response to your request for information within fifteen days, or the information is incorrect or incomplete, this may result in a suspension of the power of sale process.

-These are just some of the ways that homeowners can prevent or delay the power of sale process.
+These are just some of the ways that homeowners can prevent, delay, or stop the power of sale process.
 If you are involved in a power of sale situation, an Ottawa law firm like Mullowney’s Law can help.
 We will fight for your rights as a homeowner as you defend yourself against the bank or other lenders.
 Contact us today for a free consultation to discuss your legal options.